Updated on May 12, 2023

 Less Careful Accounting

-Once a marriage gets going, it is very unlikely that one spouse is going to keep very careful tabs on exactly who pays for what regarding a family home that starts out as separate property.
+Once a marriage gets going, it is very unlikely that one spouse will keep very careful tabs on exactly who pays for what regarding a family home that starts out as separate property.
 What is far more common is that couples have kids, and the careful accounting necessary to establish separate ownership tends to fly out the window.

 In other words, keeping a house in the separate property category becomes less and less likely over time.
 Once a separate property becomes so intermingled with marital property that the court can no longer keep up, it is classified as commingled property, which is treated the same as marital property upon divorce.